ipconfigure/fusion-apps/camera-status/README.md

 # Simple Camera Status Orchid Fusion App

 ## Objective
-Demonstrate a simple camera status report implemented in a remote server based Orchid Fusion App.
+Create an Externally Hosted Orchid Fusion App which demonstrates using an external server application and accessing the server application through the Orchid Fusion app-proxy to generate a simple camera status report.

+### External Hosting
+All Orchid Fusion Apps need to be installed in their own folder underneath the `apps` directory which is configured in `fusion.properties`.
+The `app.json` configuration file resides in `apps/[rootpath]/conf`.
+For applications that are hosted by Orchid Fusion.
+No other folders/files need to be located in the directory.
+For Orchid Fusion to be able to load the application, the `server` section needs to be defined in the `app.json` file.
+Instructions how to do this are listed in [Prerequisites](#prerequisites) section.

+Externally hosted apps can be implemented utilizing any technology that can serve a web page, ex.
+IIS/C#, Apache/Java.

+### Authentication
+Since the page is loaded from the Orchid Fusion server in an iframe but does not reside on the same server, authentication will have to be handled by code on the external server.
+Each request made through the app-proxy will have an `fsid` request header that can be used to access the Orchid Fusion API.
+This fsid has the same authorization as the current user and will have access to the same resources in Orchid Fusion.

-## something
+## Application
-This sample uses a [Node.js](https://nodejs.org/en/) server to provide more complex functionality.
-Node.js was chosen for this sample but is not a requirement, any http server and related technologies are suitable.
-It hosts a /camera-status.html page and a /time endpoint showing how to server up an html page via Orchid Fusion as well as using the app-proxy to make calls back to the endpoint.

 ### app.js
-This Node.js application serves the /camera-status.html page that will be rendered by loading [Handlebars](https://handlebarsjs.com/) template files and styled using [Materialize](https://materializecss.com) to give it a common look and feel with Orchid Fusion.
+This [Node.js](https://nodejs.org/en/) application serves the /camera-status.html page that will be rendered by loading [Handlebars](https://handlebarsjs.com/) template files and styled using [Materialize](https://materializecss.com) to give it a common look and feel with Orchid Fusion.
 The information displayed is retrieved by using the `fsid` request header which gives access to the Orchid Fusion API.
 The fsid is for the currently logged in user and will only return resources authorized for that user.
 See the API documentation for more information.

 Also hosted by this application is a /time endpoint to demonstrate calling back to the server using the app-proxy from the client browser.